t3kit/.github/CONTRIBUTING.md

 Before you submit an issue please check that you've considered the following steps:

-- File a single issue per problem
+- Add a single issue per problem
 - Check **duplicates** - use the search feature to ensure that the problem hasn't been reported before.
 - Check **dependencies** - make sure you're on the right version of dependencies.
 - Check [Browsers and devices](#browser-and-device-support)
-- Use **Issue templates** - Please add new issues by filling out the issue template.
+- Use **Issue templates** - add a new issue by filling out the issue template.

-Unfortunately, we are not able to investigate / fix bugs without a minimal reproduction, so if we don't hear back from you **we are going to close an issue** that doesn't have enough info to be reproduced.
+Unfortunately, we are not able to investigate/fix bugs without a minimal reproduction, so if we don't hear back from you **we are going to close an issue** that doesn't have enough info to be reproduced.

 ### Submitting a Pull Request

 Before you submit your Pull Request (PR) please check that you've considered the following steps:

 - ❗️**Please ask** first before embarking on any significant pull request, otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
-[Create an Issue](submitting_an_issue) to disscuse potential big PR.
+[Create an Issue](submitting_an_issue) to discuss potential big PR.
 - Search in GitHub for an open or closed Pull Request that relates to your submission.
 - Provide plenty of context and reasoning around your changes, to help us merge quickly.
 - Follow our [Coding Rules](#coding-rules)